-GRAS is involved in a snow cover mapping project in the Middle East where discharge of melt water will be modelled in relation to hydropower installations.
+DHI GRAS was involved in a snow cover mapping project in the Middle East where discharge of melt water was modelled in relation to hydropower installations.

 High resolution satellite data (2004)

-GRAS has become a licensed reseller of Ikonos, QuickBird and SPOT imagery through agreements with SpaceImaging, DigitalGlobe and Spot Image.
+DHI GRAS became a licensed reseller of Ikonos, QuickBird and SPOT imagery through agreements with SpaceImaging, DigitalGlobe and Spot Image.

 Dynamic map legends (2004)

-GRAS has developed context sensitive map legends for international vector data sets.
-The work includes how to account for missing data depending on the properties of the given area.
+DHI GRAS developed context sensitive map legends for international vector data sets.
+The work included how to account for missing data depending on the properties of the given area.

 Mangrove mapping, South East Asia (2004)